ckan/ckan/doc/install-from-source.rst

     ln -s pyenv/src/ckan/who.ini

-12. Run the CKAN webserver
+12. Test the CKAN webserver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+You can use Paste to serve CKAN from the command-line.
+This is a simple and lightweight way to serve CKAN and is especially useful for testing.
+However a production deployment will probably want to be served using Apache or nginx - see :doc:`post-installation`

-NB If you've started a new shell, you'll have to activate the environment
+.. note: If you've started a new shell, you'll have to activate the environment
 again first - see step 3.

 (from the ``pyenv/src/ckan`` directory):